grafana/tutorials/content/tutorials/provision-dashboards-and-data-sources.md

    }
    ```

-1. Restart Grafana to provision the new dashboard or wait 10 seconds for Grafana to automatically create the dashboard.
+2. Restart Grafana to provision the new dashboard or wait 10 seconds for Grafana to automatically create the dashboard.
-1. In the sidebar, hover the cursor over **Dashboards** (squares) icon, and thenclick **Manage**.
+3. In the sidebar, hover the cursor over **Dashboards** (squares) icon, and thenclick **Manage**.
 The dashboard appears in a **Services** folder.
-((I replaced the options.path with C:\Program Files\GrafanaLabs\grafana\public\dashboards in my JSON file, and this did not work for me.
-I might have the file in the wrong place, but it is the only "dashboards" folder in the grafana directory, so more likely that the path is the wrong format.))

 > If you don't specify an `id` in the dashboard definition, then Grafana assigns one during provisioning.
 You can set the `id` yourself if you want to reference the dashboard from other dashboards.
-Be careful to not use the same `id` for multiple dashboards, as this will cause a conflict. ((I have no idea where I would do this in the file.
-I see two different ID fields, and one has a "2" in it already.))
+Be careful to not use the same `id` for multiple dashboards, as this will cause a conflict.

 {{% /tutorials/step %}}
 {{% tutorials/step title="Congratulations" %}}